HShawnSun/Nand2TetrisCW/README.md

 and of should always be 0.
 (4 marks)

-5. Arithmetic Operation: x × y. x, y can be any signed integers using 2’s complement representation.
+5. Arithmetic Operation: x × y. x, y can be any signed integers using 2’s complement representation.
 For any overflow cases or inputs outside the domain, you should set of to 1 and out to −1.
 (2 marks)